Blaumaus/rust_botnet/README.md

 Contributing is encouraged and will help make a better program.
 Please refer to [this](https://gist.github.com/MarcDiethelm/7303312) before contributing.

 ## Disclaimer
-This program must be used for legal purposes!
+This program must be used for educational purposes only!
 I am not responsible for anything you do with it.

 ## License